scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 When receiving a PCB, an AS first stores the PCB in a temporary storage for candidate PCBs called the *Beacon Store*.

-PCBs are propagated in batches to each connected downstream AS at a fixed frequency known as the *propagation interval*.
+PCBs are propagated in batches to each connected AS at a fixed frequency known as the *propagation interval*.
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the Beacon Store, according to the AS's selection policy.
 This set SHOULD have a fixed size, the *best PCBs set size*.

 - The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing (i.e. propagation between all core ASes).
 These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.